 Here’s the thing, though: It’s a Wonderful Life is, arguably, even LESS of a Christmas movie than Die Hard.

-Just think about it — the 135-minute movie spends maybe, what, like 10% of the entire runtime within the canonical confines of the capital-S Season?
+Just think about it — the 135-minute movie spends maybe, what, 10% of the entire runtime within the canonical confines of the capital-S Season?

-Even the buzzkill alternate timeline doesn’t really mention the fact that it’s taking place around Christmas-time, though I suppose the tear-jerking singing of “Auld Lang Syne” in the final moments of the film do a lot of the leg work to get that Christmas movie stamp of approval.
+Even the buzzkill alternate timeline doesn’t really mention the fact that it’s taking place around Christmas-time, though I suppose the tear-jerking singing of “Auld Lang Syne” in the final moments of the film does a lot of the leg work to get that Christmas movie stamp of approval.

-Okay, but, Lord of the Rings, though?
+Okay, but Lord of the Rings, though?

 Yes, getting to that.

-Given that It’s a Wonderful Life and Die Hard reinforce the premise that a Christmas movie need only have the plot (or even part of the plot) happen around the holidays, it’s clear that The Lord of the Rings: The Fellowship of the Ring fits firmly within that framework.
+Given that both It’s a Wonderful Life and Die Hard reinforce the premise that a Christmas movie need only have the plot (or even part of the plot) happen around the holidays, it’s clear that The Lord of the Rings: The Fellowship of the Ring fits firmly within that framework.

-Case in point — the titular fellowship departs Rivendell on their journey towards Mount Doom on December 25.
+Case in point: The titular fellowship departs Rivendell on their journey towards Mount Doom on December 25.

-What is essentially the most important part of the movie (other than Sam dropping some eaves and being dragged along across the continent because of it) takes place right on Christmas Day — and while it isn’t explicitly stated in the movie, it only takes about 15 chapters of the book to get to that vital piece of information.
+What is essentially the most important part of the movie (other than Sam dropping some eaves and being dragged across the continent because of it) takes place right on Christmas Day — and while it isn’t explicitly stated in the movie, it only takes about 15 chapters of the book to get to that vital piece of information.

 So, bam, definitely a Christmas movie.